-Nearly eight out of 10 adults now say that they regularly take supplements—an all-time high.
+Nearly eight out of ten adults now say that they regularly take supplements—an all-time high.
 But even as supplement usage has soared, education about how to take them has lagged behind.
-It’s time to spring-clean your supplement habits and rethink how and when you take your vitamins and minerals.
-Here’s what to do, and what not to do, to maximise your supplements’ health benefits.
+Now is a great time to spring-clean your supplement habits and rethink how and when you take them.
+Here is the best time to take vitamins, and the effects different choices can have.

 The time of day